-Uber can be paid with a (non-Argentine) credit card, users know the cost of the trip beforehand and the app provides information about the driver, such as their name and customer rating.
+Uber can be paid with (non-Argentine) credit card, users know the approximate cost of the trip beforehand and the app provides information about the driver, such as their name and customer rating.

 Using the Silicon Valley-born app also cuts down on the possibility of taxi scams that include costly detours, sped-up meters or getting counterfeit bills as change.